Home View UMA Blog Blog Newsletter Calendar Forms Contact

 How old do I need to be to climb?

-For private guiding and instruction, there is no restriction.
+For custom guiding and instruction, there is no restriction.
 Students must be at least 14 years of age to join a group class.
 Even five and six-year olds seem to enjoy rock-climbs with short approaches and lots of holds.
 Longer approaches and multi-pitch climbing is typically not appropriate for kids under 10.

 Should I wear pants or shorts?